Eetezadi/wordpress-click2share/readme.txt

 === Click 2 Share ===
 Contributors: sinaee
-Tags: threads, twitter, tweet, click to tweet, social share Requires at least: 5.0
+Tags: threads, twitter, reddit, x, tweet, click to tweet, social share Requires at least: 5.0
 Requires PHP: 7.0
 Tested up to: 6.5
-Stable tag: 1.1.6
+Stable tag: 1.2.0
 License: GPL-2.0-or-later

-Gutenberg Block that displays a one-click shareable post for Social Media like Meta Threads.
+Gutenberg Block Plugin to display a shareable post on Meta Threads, X (formely Twitter) or Reddit.

 == Description ==

-The **Click 2 Share** plugin is a simple, one-click shareable block for the Gutenberg editor, making it effortless for blog visitors to share your content on Social media platform such as Meta Threads.
+The **Click 2 Share** plugin is a simple, one-click shareable block for the Gutenberg editor, making it effortless for blog visitors to share your content on Social media platforms such as Meta Threads, X (formely Twitter) or Reddit.
 This call to action in your blog will help you to grow your content visibility and visitor engagement.

 ### Key Features

-* **One-Click Share to Meta Threads**: Streamline the process of sharing blog posts, encouraging greater engagement and visibility on social media.
-(X / Twitter to follow soon)
+* **One-Click Share**: Streamline the process of sharing blog posts, encouraging greater engagement and visibility on social media.
+* **Mix and Match**: Create text blocks for Meta Threads, X or Reddit on the same page.
+Every block can be different.
 * **Gutenberg Block Integration**: Seamlessly add the Click 2 Share block to any post or page using the Gutenberg editor.
 * **Customizable Settings**: Choose between dark and light base styles, set a username for attribution, and customize the default text for the share link.
 Further customization with CSS is possible.
 * **Default Settings**: Set the default settings to be applied to every new block created.